Seaton Carew Golf Club: Seaton Carew's Legendary Club Professional - James Kay (40 year's service 1886 – 1926)

 Kay played in an era when most of golf's professional players made their money through "money matches" and this was where Kay came into his own especially when playing against the top golfers of his era.
 Pride of place must go to his performances against the Great Triumvirate of Golf.
-J. H. Taylor, James Braid and Harry Vardon.
+J. H. Taylor, James Braid, and Harry Vardon.
 Many of these memorable matches being reported in newspaper articles of the day that are in the club's historical archive.
 In 1895 Kay defeated the then Open Champion, Taylor, who had just retained his prestigious title on the Old Course at St Andrews.
 The match, over 36 holes, took place on 16 June and although the respective scores were equal, James Kay beat his illustrious opponent by one hole.
-On 22 September 1900, Kay exacted a similar outcome on Braid, although at that time Braid hadn't yet recorded any of his five Open Championship victories.
+On 22 September 1900, Kay exacted a similar outcome on Braid, although at that time Braid had not yet recorded any of his five Open Championship victories.
 Vardon was the only member of the Great Triumvirate to actually get the better of James Kay on his home course, when he won 6 and 5 on 8 September 1898.
 In August 1898 Kay, in an Open Professional tournament ay Earlsferry and Elie links, was second only to Vardon, then Open Champion, beating all other leading professionals including Braid, Taylor, Herd and Kirkaldy.
 But, eventually around the time of his Leeds Cup win, Kay exacted his revenge on Vardon in an exhibition match at Whitby, defeating Vardon by two holes in a 36-hole exhibition match.
 Not that these money matches were played in anything but the spirit of friendly rivalry as can be detected by Vardon's comment in his 1905 book "The Complete Golfer" where he tells how advice from his friend James Kay of Seaton Carew helped him win the 1896 Open Championship.

 "Jimmy Kay" Par 4 hole named after Club professional James Kay who played in 22 Open Championships, placed in the top 6 in 1892 & 1893.